lyamtorres/lyamtorres/README.md

-# 💫 About Me:
+# 👋🏼 Hi, I'm Lyam!
-Software Developer passionate about user experience and AI<br>Studied Computer Science in Nantes University, France<br>Currently learning React
+👨🏽‍💻 A Software Developer passionate about creating useful and engaging apps for people<br>
+🎓 Studied Computer Science in Nantes University, France<br>
+📚 Currently learning about GitHub Copilot

 ## 🌐 Socials: